58

 • 6

 +1 because it can definitely go both ways.
 I saw a case, in person, where a big business deal failed because one person did NOT get an alcoholic drink.
 Abstaining thinking you're doing the right thing (when you want a drink) may not be the right choice.
 Just do what you want and then live with the result knowing that you were true to yourself.
-Feb 9, 2016 at 12:27
+Commented Feb 9, 2016 at 12:27

 • A business deal would slightly differ from an interview, in my opinion.
 In the business deal scenario, hospitality and similar factors can ease the friction, and take the deal to a conclusion.
 I am assuming that in your description, lack of hospitality (in not serving a drink to a participant) was an issue.
 Many business deals take place in an informal setting..
 A relatively lower percentage of interviews will involve serving alcohol - and hospitality (or lack thereof, especially in alcohol) is not such a big factor.